 The main comedies, histories, and tragedies.
-Offered fall of odd years.
+Offered spring of even years.
 Prerequisite: ENGL 3053 or permission of instructor.

 ENGL 4553.
 Senior Issues, Practices, and Ethics in Communication

 Examination of current issues and practices in the field of communication, with emphasis on ethics.
 Major research/writing or presentation project required.